-Important: Add your peppers one at a time if you're concerned about the spicy.
+Important: Add your hot peppers one at a time if you're concerned about the spicy.
 Greener salsa = hotter.
 Keep a smaller can of tomatoes (this one DRAINED) on hand if you need to balance it out any.
 Oh, and it won't look like grocery salsa, but that's okay.

 * Cut up some boston butt (pork) into bite-sized pieces.

-* Heat a small bit of olive oil in a pan.
+* Heat a bit of olive oil in a pan.
 Throw in some garlic if you like.

-* Brown boston butt well.
+* Brown boston butt really well.
+Make it crunchy.